NDM-123/System-Progamming_2/README.md

 Working with arrays and iterations in c

-This project contains  database of bank acounts.
+This project contains  database of bank accounts.
- Menu is presented to the user and he choose one of the options.
-The program sent him to the  function(placed the function in the myBank file.)that make the action he asked for.
+ A menu is presented to the user and he choose one of the options.
+The program sends him to the function(the function is placed in the myBank file.) that executes the action the user submitted.
- The program support the action of creating acount, entering money and interest ,cheacking how much money in the acount.pull  money from  an acount,closing the acountand print all . acounts in Database.(Max 50).
+ The program support the following actions:
+ 1)Creating a bank account.
+ 2)Deposit money in the Bank account.
+ 3)Entering an interest to all bank accounts.
+ 4)Checking the bank account balance.
+ 5)Withdrawling  money from  an account.
+ 6)Print all.
+ 7)Closing all accounts.
+The max accounts in Database (Max 50).